Everyone has questions. Here are the most common questions.

 We understand that you might get a cold or the flu and might wake up sick the day of your appointment.
 If you are sick, do your part and stay home.
 Call us immediately at 541-426-4524 and please re-schedule your appointment or ask for a tele-health appointment.
 This helps keep staff and other patients well.

 What if I don't have insurance?

-Most insurance covers counseling services but if you don’t have insurance we will work with you and figure out how you can still receive services that is affordable for you.
-We are also Triwest provider for veterans.
+Most insurance covers counseling or mental health services but if you don’t have insurance we will work with you and figure out how you can still receive services that is affordable for you.
+We are also a Triwest provider for veterans.
 We offer a sliding fee.
 Please talk with our front office staff about financial assistance.

 What payments do you accept?

 We also offer a sliding fee scale.
 Other funding may be available to offset fees for services.
 No one will be denied clinical services because of an inability to pay.

 What if I work and can't come in between 8 am and 5 pm?

 We offer extended hours (8 am to 7 pm) to accommodate your life and work schedule.
 Due to this, you might be seen at our other locations besides our main office at 103 HWY 82 in Enterprise.
 We can either schedule you after 5 pm during the work week.
 We also offer telehealth with your assigned mental health professional.
 This allows you to video chat with your assigned mental health professional either at our offices or from the comforts of your home.
 Our goal is to work with you in finding a time that works best.